etafuro/sgc-sg2000/README.md

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Thank you for testing and improving this experimental software!

+### Thanks
+Many thanks to Alfredo Fabris (IZ2ADM) who has supported this project and Catullo who has offered his SG2000 for testing the application.